 Data-driven testing

-In it, testers separate test logic and test data, storing the latter in external databases as spreadsheets or CSV files.
+In data-driven testing, testers separate test logic and test data, storing the latter in external databases as spreadsheets or CSV files.
 The advantage of this strategy lies in the ability of QA engineers to reuse the same test script many times, filling it with various sets of input data to match a new scenario and receiving different outputs.

 Exploratory testing